Quick & Easy Buckeyes

 - 3/4 cup smooth peanut butter

-- 3 3/4 cups of confectioners’ sugar, sifted
+- 3 3/4 cup powdered sugar sifted

-- 2 sticks unsalted butter, softened
+- 2 sticks unsalted butter at room temperature

-- assorted Christmas colored chocolate chips
+- assorted Christmas colored chocolate chips optional

 - Mix peanut butter, confectioners’ sugar and butter in a mixing bowl until smooth.